Who does inSTIL?

 Those members of staff (e.g. post-doctoral researchers) not teaching at Royal Holloway, but with an interest in teaching in higher education, are encouraged to attend the 'Introduction to Teaching and Learning in Higher Education' workshops held each year.

 For more details, please contact Mark Crompton.
-PhD students who are not teaching can attend this through the Generic Skills Programme.
+PhD students who are not teaching can attend this through the Researcher Development Programme (formerly GSP).